PGA Championship leaving Trump National in ’22 tournament

 The PGA of America, which operates separately from the PGA Tour and its week-to-week tournaments, previously held the Senior PGA Championship at Trump’s course outside Washington in 2017.
 That was the same year the USGA staged the U.S. Women’s Open at Trump National in Bedminster.

-Trump also owns Turnberry in Scotland, one of the most picturesque links in the British Open rotation most famous for the “Duel in Sun” between Tom Watson and Jack Nicklaus in 1977, and most recently Henrik Stenson beating Phil Mickelson in 2016.
+Trump also owns Turnberry in Scotland, one of the most picturesque links in the British Open rotation most famous for the “Duel in Sun” between Tom Watson and Jack Nicklaus in 1977, and most recently Stewart Cink beating a 59-year-old Watson in 2009.
 The R&A, which determines the British Open rotation, has not returned to Turnberry since Trump took over.

 He also owns Trump Doral outside Miami, for years a venerable stop on the PGA Tour schedule and most recently a World Golf Championship site.
 Trump’s presence made it difficult to find a corporate sponsor, and the tournament moved to Mexico in 2017.